moxystudio/rfcs-oss/rfcs/0003-split-eslint-config.md

 # Drawbacks

 - Users have to install more than one eslint config related package
-- Need to become familiar with Lerna
+- We need to become familiar with Lerna

-ℹ️ Getting familiar with Lerna might actually be a good thing as it will be useful for us in the future.
+ℹ️ Getting familiar with Lerna might actually be a good thing as it will be useful for future projects.

 # Alternatives